-In the above decomposition $k$ denotes the epoch index during which that node is visited.
-Each of the three terms are then bounded individually using following lemmas. \begin{lemma} For any set of sampling points $\{x_1, x_2, \dots, x_t\}$ chosen from $D_g$ (under any choice of algorithm), the following relation holds: $ \sum_{s = 1}^t \sigma_{s-1}(x_s) \leq (1 + 2 \lambda)\sqrt{|D_g|t}$, where $\sigma_{s}(x)$ is as defined in~\eqref{eq:posterior_variance}. \end{lemma} \begin{lemma} If the local test is terminated by the termination condition at instant $t_{\term}(\delta_2, \Delta_f)$ as defined in~\eqref{eq:termination_condition}, then with probability at least $1 - \delta_2$, we have $\tau - L\Delta^{\alpha} - \Delta_f \leq f(x^*_{D_g}) \leq \tau + \Delta_f$. \end{lemma} \begin{lemma} Consider the local test module being carried out on a domain $D$, with a threshold $\tau$ and a confidence parameter $p \in (0, 1/2)$ during an epoch $k \geq 1$ of GP-ThreDS.
-If $D$ contains a $\tau$-exceeding point, then the local test module outputs $+1$ with probability at least $1 - p$.
-If the local test outputs $-1$, then with probability at least $1 - p$, $D$ does not contain a $\tau$-exceeding point. \end{lemma} \begin{lemma} Let the interval in which $f(x^*)$ lies, as maintained by the algorithm at the beginning of epoch $k$, be denoted by $[a_k, b_k]$.
-Then $|b_k - a_k| \leq (1 + 2c\rho_k/d)2^{-\alpha \rho_k/d}$. \end{lemma} The final bound on $R_1$ is obtained by a combination of the upper bound on regret on each node and the bound on the total number of nodes visited by GP-ThreDS which is given by the following lemma. \begin{lemma} Consider the random walk based routine described in Section~\ref{sub:random_walk_on_a_tree} with a local confidence parameter $p \in (0, 1/2)$.
+The final bound on $R_1$ is obtained by a combination of the upper bound on regret on each node and the bound on the total number of nodes visited by GP-ThreDS, captured in the following lemma. \begin{lemma} Consider the random walk based routine described in Section~\ref{sub:random_walk_on_a_tree} with a local confidence parameter $p \in (0, 1/2)$.